The person at the center of this case

 Remarks: Ye is believed to be in China.

-Yanqing Ye begins studies at Boston University's Department of Physics, Chemistry and Biomedical Engineering on a J-1 visa
+Yanqing Ye enters the U.S. on a J-1 visa to study at Boston University's Department of Physics, Chemistry and Biomedical Engineering

-A federal arrest warrant is issued for Ye in the U.S. District Court for the District of Massachusetts on charges of acting as a foreign government agent, visa fraud, making false statements, and conspiracy
+A federal arrest warrant is issued in the U.S. District Court for the District of Massachusetts for acting as an agent of a foreign government, visa fraud, making false statements, and conspiracy